This is the continuation of the Best Herbal Oils for Hair, Cooking & Aromatherapy Series where I outlined around 15 herbal oils.

 - Scalp issues like dandruff, itchiness and inflammation.

 - Bald spots and thinning areas.

-- Increase hair growth rate.
+- Optimise hair growth rate.

 Peppermint oil is very strong and should never be used alone.
 In order for it to work effectively, it should be mixed with carrier oils targeted towards your specific hair problem.
-Below are a few recommendations:

-You don’t have to use all the carrier oils recommended above.
+You don’t have to use all the carrier oils recommended in the recipes above.
 Start with 1 – 2 in each category then based on the results, you can mix and match with the rest.

 That way, it’ll be easier to identify what’s working and what isn’t working so you can adjust your regimen accordingly.

 To boost the effectiveness of the treatments, you can add 5 – 10 drops of peppermint oil to your shampoo and deep conditioner just before application.

 Peppermint Oil Side Effects